johannschopplich/kirby-blurry-placeholder/README.md

 # Kirby Blurry Placeholder

-> Blurry image placeholders with lazyloading for Kirby.

-**Key Features:**
+This plugin provides ways to inline an URI-encoded SVG into the `src` attribute.
+The blurred image is wrapped in a SVG to avoid rasterizing the filter.

+## Key Features

 - 🖼 Available as Kirbytag
 - 🗃 Extends as `Kirby\Cms\File` methods
-- ⚡️ Performant, vanilla JavaScript lazy loader included
+- ⚡️ Performant, vanilla JavaScript **lazy loader included**
 - 🔍 SEO-friendly with included lazy loader
-- ☀️ Wraps the blurred image in a SVG to avoid rasterizing the filter

 ## Requirements